robertfrosty/shift-yt-optimizer/README.md

 -**Coming Soon**
 'Work Mode' : Predefine a list of channels/tags that you would like to allow videos from, and hide everything else.
 Great for work in a professional setting, or teachers who don't want to create multiple accounts.

+**Known Bugs**
+-Doesn't work on 'search results' page which freezes the main thread, but async funcs still work.
+-Needs refresh after first time turning on and downloading.